 Pick Your Own Fruit FAQ

-Come along and enjoy the countryside and the freshest fruits
+Come along and enjoy the countryside and the freshest fruits, picked straight from the field.

 How much does it cost?